-Those attending opening night will be treated to a post-show reception with the cast and crew with food provided by Joe’s Homemade Cafe, Bakery & Catering.
+Opening night’s performance (Dec.
+2) will be immediately followed by a post-show reception with delicious food provided by Joe’s Homemade Cafe, Bakery & Catering.